Case study: building a register for an independent investment bank

 Where they are now

 The register has become the backbone of the firm's compliance program.
-New policies are scanned and added as they're written, obligations stay mapped to current rules, and exam readiness is a standing state rather than a quarterly project.
+New policies are scanned and added as they're written, and the horizon scanner watches the regulators in scope — the SEC, FINRA, the FCA, the Central Bank of Ireland, and the EU regimes touching the business — so when one of those bodies changes a rule the affected obligations and their owners are flagged automatically.
+Keeping the register current is no longer a manual chore; obligations stay mapped to the rules as they move, and exam readiness is a standing state rather than a quarterly project.
 The spreadsheets are retired.